diviningwater/RS_of_Land_Surfaces_laboratory/README.md

-# prj_earthengine_hydroshare
+# Project Earthengine Hhydroshare
-ongoing work to integrate earthengine funtionality into hydroshare in python language
+This is an ongoing work to integrate earthengine funtionality into Hydroshare in Python 3.x language